MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-device-tunnel-config.md

 ---
-title: Configure the VPN Device Tunnel in Windows 10
+title: Configure the VPN device tunnel in Windows 10
 description: You can use this topic to learn how to create a VPN device tunnel in Windows 10.
 manager: elizapo
 ms.prod: windows-server-threshold